 - The risk of getting pancreatic cancer starts to rise between the ages of 35-39 and increases with age.1

 Experts agree that together, we can prevent about 44 out of every 100 cases of pancreatic cancer in Alberta.2 Here’s how:

 Tobacco smoking is linked to about 16% of new pancreatic cancer cases in Alberta.5

 Tobacco has cancer-causing toxins (called carcinogens) that damage cells in the pancreas.
 Over time, the damaged cells can turn into cancer.
 You can lower your risk for pancreatic cancer when you quit using tobacco or cut down.

-Being overweight is linked to about 7% of new cases.
 The World Cancer Research Fund and American Institute for Cancer Research (WCRF/AICR) recommend adults stay at a healthy body weight3 and keep their body mass index (BMI) in the normal range.
 Use our BMI Tool to find the healthy weight range for you.